 And then there is future-oriented, where you are thinking about and anticipating what will come next.

 I think people can and do change from one orientation to another, and have a bit of all three at times.
 I also think that most people have a "default" position in one of these three orientations for much of their lives.

 For me, my "default" is future-oriented.
-This means that I'm thinking about what is to come most of the time.
+This means that I'm thinking about what's going to happen most of the time.
 I like plans, goals, and deadlines.
 I like to achieve things and move to the next achievement.
-My mind is usually buzzing about what comes next.
+My mind is usually buzzing about what comes next and anticipating the future.

 An unfortunate side effect of this future-orientation is that I have suffered from insomnia for most of my life.
 I have a very, very difficult time "shutting down my head".
 Additionally, when I awake in the middle of the night, it's not unusual for the brain to fire up to moving at a 100 miles an hour, so it's hard to go back to sleep.

 |Been here, done this.|

 Prior to training in the martial arts, I used two primary methods of coping.
 One would be taking drugs to help me sleep, but the other - and more common - method I used was to basically create a mental environment (telling myself a story, basically) unrelated to anything going on in my real life, so I could "reset" my head and shut it down for the night.